turingschool/curriculum/source/projects/blogger.markdown

 rails generate
 ```

-Somewhere in the middle of the output you should see the folloiwing:
+Somewhere in the middle of the output you should see the following:

 ```plain
 Sorcery: